vuckale/takt11800/README.md

 ![PCBWAY Upload bom, cpl, and component placement orientation](https://github.com/vuckale/takt11800/blob/master/Docs/pcbway/pcbway_upload_bom_cpl_2.png)

+My experience with PCBWay was excellent from start to finish.
+After placing the order, I had frequent and helpful communication with their engineering team, who reached out to clarify a few design decisions and even helped me correct some mistakes in my Gerber files.
+I really appreciated how responsive and collaborative they were—it felt like working with a partner, not just a service provider.

+One particularly thoughtful touch was that before final assembly and shipping, they sent me high-resolution photos of the finished PCBs for confirmation.
+This gave me a last opportunity to visually inspect the boards and ensure everything looked right—a great quality-control step that added to my confidence in the process.

+Throughout production, PCBWay provides visual order tracking on their website, which shows exactly where your order is at every stage—file review, fabrication, solder mask, silkscreen, assembly, testing, and packaging.
+It’s clearly laid out and updated in real time, which made the waiting process far less stressful.

-My experience with PCBWay was excellent.
-Any issues with my design were quickly communicated, and their team responded promptly.
-The total turnaround time was about two weeks, and the boards arrived very well packaged—in anti-static bags and wrapped with plenty of protective shrink wrap.
+The total turnaround time was about two weeks, which included fabrication, full assembly, and component sourcing.
+When the package arrived, it was clear that shipping was handled with care: each board was sealed in an anti-static bag, then carefully wrapped with protective shrink wrap and cushioning to prevent any damage during transit.

+Overall, the combination of attentive support, visual transparency, and high-quality results made the whole experience smooth and satisfying.
+I wouldn’t hesitate to work with them again on future prototypes.

 ![PCBWAY package](https://github.com/vuckale/takt11800/blob/master/Docs/pcbway/pcbway_anti_static.JPEG)